dongjh20/MSH-MCCT/README.md

 <!--课题组网站链接-->
 [![tsinghua-svm-thicv](https://img.shields.io/badge/Tsinghua_University-THICV-brightgreen)](https://www.labxing.com/thicv)

-In this project, we present demo videos for our Connected and Autonomous Vehicles (CAVs) testing platform, Multi-Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT), developed based on a new notion of Mixed Digital Twin (mixedDT).
+In this project, we present demo videos for our CAVs (Connected and Autonomous Vehicles) testing platform, Multi-Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT), developed based on a new notion of Mixed Digital Twin (mixedDT).

 An corresponding overview of MSH-MCCT is as follows.

 <img src="resources/MSH-framework.jpg" align="center" width="80%"/>

 ## Demo videos
-Two experiments on mixed platooning with the coexistence of HDVs and CAVs is carried out to validate the effectiveness of MSH-MCCT.
+Two experiments on mixed platooning with the coexistence of HDVs (human-driven vehicles) and CAVs is carried out to validate the effectiveness of MSH-MCCT.

 The detailed schematic diagram of the two experiments is illustrated below.